Tonia Kwiatkowski: Skating style and repertoire

-Kwiatkowski was well-known among skaters for her unusual jump entrance technique into the triple lutz, a jump which remains the most difficult maneuver consistently performed by female figure skaters.
-Skating backwards, she would cross her left foot over top of her right foot, pause with both feet on the ice placed closely together, then unhook the right foot (underneath and behind the left) to pick into the ice.
-No other elite-level skater is believed to have used this technique to enter the triple lutz.
+Kwiatkowski was well known among skaters for her unusual jump entrance technique into the triple lutz.
+Skating backward, she would cross her left foot over the top of her right foot, pause with both feet on the ice placed closely together, then unhook the right foot (underneath and behind the left) to pick into the ice.

 In addition to the triple lutz, Kwiatkowski frequently performed the triple toe loop, triple flip, and triple loop.
-Much like another U.S. great, Kristi Yamaguchi, she had a higher success rate on toe-assisted jumps, which appeared to be easier for Kwiatkowski; she frequently struggled on the edge-entrance triple loop, and only added the triple salchow back into her performance repertoire near the end of her amateur skating career.
+She had a higher success rate on toe-assisted jumps, as she frequently struggled on the edge-entrance triple loop, and only added the triple salchow back into her performance repertoire near the end of her amateur skating career.
 Her spins were fast with clean positions, and her basic skating quality was marked by great speed.

 As she matured and as fashions in the sport changed, so did Kwiatkowski's image.
-By the mid-1990s, she often selected a tight, low bun as an on-ice hairstyle, coupled with extremely elegant dresses with highly detailed beading and design details.
+By the mid-1990s, she often selected a tight, low bun as an on-ice hairstyle, coupled with elegant dresses with highly detailed beading and design details.
 During her prime competitive years in the mid-1990s, her adult physique and mode of dress distinguished her from most of her "baby ballerina" (a term frequently used by Dick Button in commentary for the U.S. Nationals as televised on ABC) rivals, who were typically 5 to 10 years her junior and usually did not attempt the mature look that Kwiatkowski achieved.
 This did not go unnoticed by the press, as evidenced by an AP article dated April 5, 1998, noting of Kwiatkowski's World Championship performances that "...her spins were lovely, and her age gives her a grace few other skaters can match."